Skip to content

 // via the specific job, e.g. NameSpace\CoolestPlugin\Jobs\FooBarJob

-// same as queue, but you don't need to pass in anything
+// same as queue, but you don't need to pass in the class name.
+You can optionall pass in the original arguments if you need to use them to identify the job

 $fooBarJob->stop();